johsteffens/tbman/README.md

 Although this sounds like a no-brainer, it actually goes beyond the standard C provisions.
 Std.
 C allows the compiler implementation to leave the result of pointer subtraction undefined if the objects are not of the same array or same host-object. (see [cppreference.com: Pointer arithmetic](https://en.cppreference.com/w/c/language/operator_arithmetic#Pointer_arithmetic).)

 *Note that most modern platforms employ a flat memory model where tbman's assumption is correct and safe.
 Very old systems, like early x86 platforms, use a segmented memory model (segment:offset) where only the offset participates in pointer arithmetic.
 On that memory model tbman would not work correctly.*

+<a name="anchor_how_it_works_internally"></a>
+## How it works internally

+<a name="anchor_block-pooling-layer"></a>
+### Block-Pooling-Layer with Tokens
+Tbman represents a dedicated management layer.
+It uses "conservative" memory pooling with multiple fixed size block-managers at a strategic size-distribution.
+Multiple pools are managed in a btree.
+When the client (your code) requests or returns small-medium sized memory instances, tbman dispatches/recollects pool memory accordingly without initiating system requests.
+System requests are executed infrequently to acquire a new pool or return an empty pool.
+This offloads the system manager significantly.
+Compared to always using system calls it can speed up overall processing and/or reduce fragmentation, particularly in programs where many small sized memory instances are used.

+Each memory instance is associated with an internal node controlled by tbman.
+The manager dedicates separate memory areas for node-control and user space (== memory space used by the client).
+The content of user space does not affect node management.
+Hence, specific software bugs such as using a dangling pointer (pointer to already collected memory) are less likely to mess up the manager itself and can be more easily tracked down.

+A special design feature is the combination of associative tokens with a special alignment scheme.
+It provides quick binding of memory address and manager-nodes.
+This method ensures very low latency for allocation and collection and it gives this manager its name: tbman = token-block-manager.

+When the client requests a large memory instance, where pooling would be wasteful, tbman falls back to using a direct system call.
+However, it [keeps track](#anchor_memory_tracking) of all memory.

 <a name="anchor_motivation"></a>
 ## Motivation